 The IICRC serves as the secretariat for several ANSI committees that develop cleaning and restoration related standards.

-- BSR-IICRC S100 Standard and Reference Guide for Professional Cleaning of Textile Floor Coverings
+- ANSI/IICRC S100 Standard and Reference Guide for Professional Cleaning of Textile Floor Coverings

 - BSR-IICRC S210 Standard and Reference Guide for Dimension Stone Maintenance and Restoration